NKRIDev/NKRIDev/README.md

 ## 🌍 Popular Projects

 - Minozia : *Modded Minecraft server focused on PvP and factions*
-- Devia Studio : *Studio for creating and editing Minecraft servers for all versions*
+- PolarGames : *Studio for creating and editing Minecraft servers for all versions*

 ---